RossM/KoikatsuMods/Extra Shaders/README.md

 **IridescenceMode:** Controls how the iridescence texture is rotated relative to the object's surface.
 - Mode 0: Iridescence "up" matches the camera "up".
 - Mode 1: Iridescence "up" is a particular direction in the object's local coordinates, given by the LocalVectorX/Y/Z parameters.
-- Mode 2: Ididescence "up" matches with object UV space "up".
+- Mode 2: Iridescence "up" matches with object UV space "up".

+**LocalVectorX/LocalVectorY/LocalVectorZ:** Used by IridescenceMode 1, above.

 # Custom/MatCap
 Yet another Matcap shader.
 This one fixes a math error in BetterMatcap (it fails to normalize the view-reflection vector) and supports matcap textures with alpha.